MicamDK/USB2Amiga/documentation/Build_DB9.md

 "OE".
 According to
 [this discussion](https://forum.arduino.cc/index.php?topic=406261.0)
-this needs to be connected to +5V using a 1k Ohm pull-up resistor. +5V needs to be connected to HV of the level shifter, RAW of the Arduino pro mini and the +5V pin of the keyboard connector.
+this needs to be connected to +5V using a 1k Ohm pull-up resistor. +5V needs to be connected to HV (or "VA" on some boards) of the level shifter.

+Powering the Arduino: Connect the keyboard connectors +5V to the RAW pin of the Arduino pro mini (DON'T use the Vcc pin as it's only for 3V3).
 The +5V of the DB9 mouse connector can be skipped, since we are getting power from the keyboard connector already.

 The DB9 pins are described above, the pins of the keyboard connector differ from model to model.